folio-org/mod-inventory-update/README.md

 }
 ```

+##### Retain omitted items if the status indicates that they are still circulating

+Usually items that are omitted from the holdings record in the upsert will be removed from storage by MIU.
+The
+exceptions are if they are delete protected as described in the previous section, or if they have a status that
+indicates they might still be circulating.

+MIU will avoid deleting items with following item statuses

+* Awaiting delivery
+* Awaiting pickup
+* Checked out
+* Aged to lost
+* Claimed returned
+* Declared lost
+* Paged
+* In transit

 #### Provisional Instance created when related Instance doesn't exist yet

 If an upsert request comes in with a relation to an Instance that doesn't already exist in storage, a provisional